 data_backup_dest

-├── format.obbak // The format information of the backup destination.
+├── format.obbak // Formatting information for the backup path

 ├── check_file

-├── backup_sets // The directory that contains all the data backup sets.
+├── backup_sets // Summary directory for the data backup list, records all data backup set lists

-├── single_backup_set_info.obbak // The metadata of the current backup set.
+├── single_backup_set_info.obbak // Metadata of the current backup set

-├── tenant_backup_set_infos.obbak // The full backup set information of the current tenant.
+├── tenant_backup_set_infos.obbak // Full backup set information for the current tenant

 ├── infos